Our Background

 The Scheme can also be viewed in Publication Scheme Resources at the Scottish Information Commissioner website.

 The scheme sets out our commitment to make certain classes of information routinely available, such as policies, minutes of meetings, annual reports and financial information.
-We have developed a Guide to Information for this purpose.
+We have developed a CHA’s guide to information for this purpose.
 Our Guide to Information also provides details of charges we may apply to requests we handle.

 Contact Us